dm5tt/LD1125H_Firmware/Apps/cw_radar/README.md

 1. Set the DAC to a static value
 2. Sets a timer to 50kHz which triggers the ADC
 3. The ADC reads out the Bang/Echo signal and writes it into a double buffer using DMA
+4. Putting all raw data into a frame + bytestuffing it
-4. The UART write these buffer to the interface using DMA
+5. The UART write these buffer to the interface using DMA

 The entire implementation uses Byte-Stuffing and a small frame (FRAME_START + <Byte Stuffed Data> + CRC).